 L’Enfant prodigue is a three-act pantomime by Michel-Antoine Carré also known as Michel Carré fils (1865-1945), with music by André Wormser (1851-1926).
 Carré, the son of a well-known playwright and librettist, Michel Carré (1821-1872), had followed in his father’s footsteps.
 L’Enfant prodigue, probably his best-known work, was a major success both in France and internationally and was frequently revived with different casts.
-It premiered in Paris in 1890 and the first filmed version, a three-tableau excerpt, was produced for the “Phono-Cinéma-Théâtre” at the Paris Exposition of 1900.
+It premiered in Paris in 1890 starring Félicia Mallet as Pierrot fils and the first filmed version, a three-tableau excerpt, also featuring Mallet, was produced for the “Phono-Cinéma-Théâtre” at the Paris Exposition of 1900.
 See my article “The First Talkies – Part 1: 1900 ‘Le Phono-Cinéma-Théâtre'” for more about that film and the “Phono-Cinéma-Théâtre”.
 The following plot description comes from a review of the London production of the play published in The Brisbane Courier, 1 June 1891:

 The plot of the piece is simplicity itself, being merely a modernised version of the Prodigal Son, who leaves his father’s comfortable middle-class home to waste his substance in riotous living in Paris, in the equivocal company of a siren appropriately named Phrynette.
 In due time the nymph abandons him for a wicked but wealthy Baron, and the disgusted and ruined Pierrot returns to his parents’ house, ” lean, rent, and beggar’d.”
 His mother revives him with a tender pardon; not so his father, who heaps indignant curses on his devoted head.
 The drums of a passing regiment are heard, and Pierrot . . . declares his intention of enlisting, and thereby saving his honour on the field of battle.
 On this his father relents, and he departs, blessed by both parents, as the curtain falls.
 All this is done without a word being spoken, but to the accompaniment of delightful descriptive music.”

-L’Enfant prodigue has a rather special place in the history of French and European cinema because it was the subject of one of the first “full-length” (1600m or about 80 minutes) to have been made there.
+L’Enfant prodigue has a rather special place in the history of French and European cinema because it was the subject of one of the first “full-length” (1600m or about 80 minutes) films to have been made there.
 In 1907 Edmond Benoît-Lévy (1858-1929), friend and legal advisor of Charles Pathé and firm advocate of the “authored” film, in association with the Société des auteurs dramatiques et compositeurs (SACD), filmed Carré’s pantomime in its entirety.
 Benoît-Lévy’s notion seems to have been to create a firm alliance between the SACD and Pathé, with this full-length production setting a precedent for their future work together.
 Pathé, who had a horror of the expense and risk involved in the making of long films, had no intention of setting any such precedent, withdrew from the negotiations with the SACD and refused to have anything further to do with the production.
-The film was eventually shot in the Gaumont studios in May and was shown from 16 June 1907 to warm critical praise, at the théâtre des Variétés in the boulevard Montmartre and rather pointedly not at the luxurious new 300-seater cinema, the Omnia Pathé, which had opened just the year before (15 December), even though it was just next door and managed by Benoît-Lévy himself.
-The film was subsequently publicized by Gaumont in their 1898 catalogue.
+The film was eventually shot in the Gaumont studios in May and was shown from 16 June 1907 to warm critical praise, at the théâtre des Variétés in the boulevard Montmartre and rather pointedly not at the luxurious new 250-seater cinema, the Omnia Pathé, which had opened just the year before (14 December), even though it was just next door and managed by Benoît-Lévy himself.
+The film went on to enjoy a limited run outside Paris and was subsequently copiously publicized by Gaumont in their 1898 catalogue.

 The part of Pierrot in the 1907 production was not played by Félicia Mallet but by one of her ex-students at the Conservatoire, Christiane Mendelys (1873-1957), an actress and mime at the height of her popularity in the theatre at this time.
 According to Annie Fee in her article on the actress in Women Film Pioneers Project (2017), “her success as a performer was such that that year the French Minister of Public Instruction awarded her the title of officier de l’instruction publique in recognition of her services to the arts”.